 a plant (Catha edulis) of the staff-tree family, found in Africa and Arabia: the fresh leaf is chewed for its stimulating effects or used in tea

-- An evergreen shrub (Catha edulis) native to tropical East Africa, having dark green opposite leaves that are chewed fresh for their stimulating effects.
+- An evergreen shrub (Catha edulis) native to tropical East Africa and Arabia, having dark green opposite leaves that contain cathinone and other stimulants.

 - The leaves of this plant, chewed for their stimulating effect.

 Origin of khatArabic qāt; akin to Amharic and Tigrinya &ccaronlowdot;āt.

 (countable and uncountable, plural khats)